Guile Knots

 Maximum number of fibers that may queue waiting for a thread.
 Raises &thread-pool-timeout-error when exceeded.
 Defaults to #f (no limit).

-Procedure: set-thread-name a
+Procedure: set-thread-name name

 Set the name of the calling thread to NAME.
 NAME is truncated to 15 bytes.